 - Pivot: Although the experiment disproved your theory, you still learned much about what doesn’t work.
 You may reset or correct your path and continue the loop, applying what you’ve learned to test new hypotheses and conduct other experiments.

 Pivot or the courage to challenge your idea

 Build-Measure-Learn frequently has negative results, especially early in the cycle.
 This is simply because you are testing at an early stage of development before fully understanding what customers want and before your product has any value-added features.
 Before you can endure, you may need to pivot several times.
-Pivoting might be detrimental to your morale, but keep in mind that it is an essential element of the Build-Measure-Learn process.
-Every unsuccessful or unimpressive MVP is a chance to learn and develop and recommit to the feedback cycle.
+Pivoting might harm your morale, but remember that it is an essential element of the Build-Measure-Learn process.
+Every unsuccessful or unimpressive MVP is a chance to learn, develop, and recommit to the feedback cycle.

 Flexibility and the courage to continue are critical to the success of Build-Measure-Learn – and business building in general.
 This is where you should consider your “runway” – the quantity of money accessible from investors.
 If you have a limited runway, you may only have time to test a few concepts before you run out of money.
 You have many more possibilities to turn if your runway is longer.

 Here are a few illustrations of well-known pivots.

 Viewers sometimes forget that Netflix used to be the service that delivered DVDs to your mailbox.
 Today, many customers do not possess a DVD player and are instead accustomed to watching videos on their phones, laptops, and other devices.
 While this shift was being implemented, the previous DVD-by-mail business offered stability to the company.
 This service gradually became a considerably smaller component of the company’s offering.
 Netflix recognized a shifting market and adapted.
 Furthermore, Netflix recognized the necessity for ever-changing and diverse content.
 As a result, they decided to create a production business and supply a significant percentage of the available content.